CephalofairGames/merc-packs-faq/index.md

 - 2025-07-02 - Added Campaign Sheet errata.
 - 2025-07-06 - Added some small clarifications for a PQ, setup, and Cthulhu.
 - 2025-07-08 - Added Scenario 27/Section 10.1 Errata
+- 2025-07-09 - Added note that there's two times you might be instructed to add C-51 to the event deck.

 <script>